TerminalMC/ChatNotify/README.md

 ### Performance

-Reasonable effort has been taken to minimise workload, but ultimately it still has to process every chat message.
-That said, it is unlikely you will be able to detect any performance impact unless you have very large numbers of notifications and/or your chat is being spammed extremely fast (e.g. by multiple repeating command-blocks).
+Reasonable effort has been taken to reduce workload, but ultimately it still has to process every chat message.
+That said, it is unlikely that you will be able to detect any performance impact unless you have very large numbers of notifications and/or your chat is being spammed extremely fast (e.g. by multiple repeating command-blocks).